InflectionPointNFT/Avastars-Contracts/docs/contracts/AvastarMinter.md

 Mint an Avastar Prime for a purchaser who has previously deposited funds.
 Invokable only by minter role, when contract is not paused.
 Minted token will be owned by `_purchaser` address.
-If successful, emits a 'DepositorBalance' even with the depositor's remaining balance, and the `AvastarTeleporter` contract will emit a `NewPrime` event.
+If successful, emits a `DepositorBalance` event with the depositor's remaining balance, and the `AvastarTeleporter` contract will emit a `NewPrime` event.

 ```solidity